vinceafuture/mRing4hci/README.md

 ### 1. **Thumb Gesture-based control**
 Perform gestures in mid-air and mapping to GUI operation/inputs:
+You can check the mp4 video in /videos to get more intuitive understanding of below gestures.

 - mouse clicks and scroll, and basic keys input
   ![basic-gui-operation-1](images/basic-gui-operation-1-v3.png)